OctavianTocan/RealisticAssaultRifleTemplate/README.md

 This repository serves as a project showcase and does not contain the actual template assets or code.

 License terms depend on where you purchase the template.
-Please refer to the specific license agreement provided by your chosen marketplace (FAB or Gumroad) for complete licensing details.
+Review the specific license agreement provided by your chosen marketplace (FAB or Gumroad) for complete licensing details.